nicholaschinjie/nicholaschinjie.github.io/_posts/blogs/2020-07-08-my-unconventional-dev-journey.md

 featuredImage: true
 blog: true
 blog-highlights: true
-description: sometimes it's more about the process
+description: it's not always about the product, but the process
 category: blog
 author: nicholaschin
 externalLink: false